 REMEMBER TO SUBSCRIBE TO THE FORKED SPOON NEWSLETTER FOR FREE AND RECEIVE WEEKLY RECIPE NOTIFICATIONS DELIVERED STRAIGHT TO YOUR INBOX!

 - 1 large head cauliflower - chopped into small florets

-- 1-2 tablespoons olive oil
+- 2 tbsp olive oil

-- salt + pepper
+- salt and pepper - to season